 Each character starts out in a different location, but all of them are quite near to each other.
 Besides the main quests, which are divided into four so-called "acts", you'll get to solve more than 500 different subquests, of which some are randomly assigned.
 While the main quest doesn't get you anything but to continue in the storyline, the subquests award you experience, gold and sometimes items.

-The size of the world can be compared to Baldur's Gate, but here, it's all in 3D.
-There are large towns and small villages, all with different inhabitants, different vendors and of course, many quests to solve.
-Travelling through the world can take hours, that's why the game boasts horses to ride on, which of course make the player much faster, but can be killed by monsters as well.
+There are large towns and small villages in the game, all with different inhabitants, different vendors and, naturally, many quests to solve.
+Travelling through the world can take hours, that's why the game offers horses to ride on, which make the player character move much faster, but can be killed by monsters as well.

 The game features single player and network, open and closed internet play on four difficulty levels with up to 16 players at once.
 Player-killing is not possible in normal games, but it's possible to open special Player-vs-Player games where no quests are active, but players may be killed.
 Hardcore play is also possible - which means that once you're dead, the character stays dead forever (normally, you just respawn in town, the character loses neither experience nor gold).

 - "圣域" -- Chinese spelling (simplified)

 - "Князь Тьмы" -- Russian spelling

 - "Sacred: La Leyenda del Arma Sagrada" -- Spanish title

 |Refreshing change to the Diablo-style games||Riamus (8123)|

 |Many good ideas, but technically a disgrace to game programming||phlux (4144)|